-- 1.1 Warwickshire County Council is the administering authority for the Warwickshire LGPS Pension Fund (the "Pension Fund"). - 1.2 The administering authority is responsible for determining who may be admitted as a 'scheme employer' in the Pension Fund. - 1.3 The Pension Fund is governed by legislation, mainly the Local Government Pension Scheme Regulations 2013, as amended from time to time (the "Regulations").
-The Regulations set out criteria for admission to the Local Government Pension Scheme, which also afford the Pension Fund some discretion. - 1.4 This policy seeks to clarify the basis on which the Pension Fund allows admission and may reject, withdraw, or terminate admission, having regard to the Regulations and the discretion afforded under them. - 1.5 This policy seeks to clarify where charges will be applied for work undertaken by the Actuary and or Fund for new admissions and terminations
+- 1.1 Warwickshire County Council is the administering authority for the Warwickshire LGPS Pension Fund (the "Pension Fund"). - 1.2 The Pension Fund is governed by legislation, mainly the Local Government Pension Scheme Regulations 2013, as amended from time to time (the "Regulations").
+The Regulations set out criteria for admission to the Local Government Pension Scheme, which also afford the Pension Fund some discretion. - 1.3 This policy seeks to clarify the basis on which the Pension Fund allows admission and may reject, withdraw, or terminate admission, having regard to the Regulations and the discretion afforded under them. - 1.4 This policy seeks to clarify where charges will be applied for work undertaken by the Actuary and or Fund for new admissions and terminations